HP to invest over $1 billion in open-source cloud computing

-Hewlett-Packard Co said it plans to invest more than $1 billion (588 million pounds) over the next two years to develop and offer cloud-computing products and services.
+Hewlett-Packard Co said it plans to invest more than $1 billion over the next two years to develop and offer cloud-computing products and services.

 The company said it will make its OpenStack-based public cloud services available in 20 data centers over the next 18 months.